 The research found that these bots pretend to be human and spread false news.

 You must be thinking bots to solely responsible for spreading fake news, well that’s not the case.
 It was also the people who were spreading and retweeting the fake news.

 Wondering why people spread fake news?

 We, humans, are undoubtedly smart.
 However, we are also highly emotional beings which leads us to share and spread fake news faster on a global platform.

 There are multiple reasons for people spreading fake news.
-One of them can be with the motive of humiliating others or insufficient awareness of the topic.
+One of them can be with the motive of humiliating others or insufficient awareness of the twitter trending topics.

 How did we come to know about Fake News?

 - The accounts that spread Fake news were made months before they were used.
 The average time between the registration and use was around 177 days.

 - A group of main accounts spread the news that would mislead people.